ibmverse/verse-developer/_reference/reference.md

 * `payload` The payload property indicates optional properties of the extension. _The `payload` property is required, but its value can be empty_.
 * `object` The object property indicates that the extension displays in a view that provides the specified object.
 Using the person value specifies that the extension displays in a view that provides the person object.
-For example, if the business card view provides the person data type, then the action contribution will be shown on the business card view.
+For example, if the business card view provides the person data type, then the extension contribution will be shown on the business card view.
 _This property is not required if you are using the `path` property._
-* `path` The path property displays an action extension in the mail compose view or the mail read view.
+* `path` The path property displays an extension in the mail compose view or the mail read view.
 Valid values are `"mail.read"` or `"mail.compose"`. *This property is not required if you are using the `object` property.*
-* `title` The title of your action extension, which will appear in the Verse UI.
+* `title` The title of your extension, which will appear in the Verse UI.

 ### Payload Properties